+- Make sure plants get sufficient moisture.
 By removing leaves and placing mulch in plant beds, you make sure they get enough moisture.
 Lawn aeration is important too.
 Drought is caused by winds since they remove water quicker than the landscape or plants can replace it.
 And this can happen even during the winter since the land is frozen.
 The ground must be clean so that the snow that will cover it will provide the required moisture.

+- Cover tender plants.
 You can use a glass or fabric to cover the entire plant or just its leaves.
 If your plants can be moved, take them in a sheltered spot.
 But you must make sure they get enough moisture.
 It’s important to take such measures since you can never be sure when the temperatures will drop.
 Sudden frost and temperature fluctuations (between the day sun and chilly nights) will harm the plants’ cell walls.

 Pre-winter garden maintenance will help your lawn and plants go through winter and still flourish again in the spring.
 So this is a very important seasonal maintenance.